-The revenue and net profit included in the consolidated statement of comprehensive income pertaining to Lodestone, from the date of acquisition amounts to \$39 million and \$1 million, respectively.
-The estimated approximate revenue and net profit of the Group had the acquisition occurred in the beginning of the period is \$5,598 million and \$1,280 million, respectively.
+The revenue and net loss included in the consolidated statement of comprehensive income pertaining to Lodestone, from the date of acquisition was \$90 million and \$22 million, respectively.
+The estimated approximate revenue, net profit and net profit per share of the Group, had the acquisition occurred on April 1, 2012, would have been \$7,536 million, \$1,724 million and \$3.02 per share, respectively.

-The identified intangible customer contracts is being amortization over a period of two years and the customer relationships are being amortized over a period of ten years, whereas the identified intangible brand is being amortized over a period of 2 years, being management's estimate of the useful life of the assets.
+The identified intangible customer contracts are being amortized over a period of two years and the customer relationships are being amortized over a period of ten years, whereas the identified intangible brand is being amortized over a period of two years, which are management's estimates of the useful lives of the assets.